Foxboron/age-plugin-tpm/README.md

 * PIN support
 * TPM session encryption

-# Experimental

-The identity format and technical details might change between iterations.
-Consider this plugin experimental.

-Instead of utilizing the TPM directly, you can use `--swtpm` or `export AGE_TPM_SWTPM=1` to create a identity backed by [swtpm](https://github.com/stefanberger/swtpm) which will be stored under `/var/tmp/age-plugin-tpm`.

-Note that `swtpm` provides no security properties and should only be used for testing.

 ## Installation

 The simplest way of installing this plugin is by running the follow go command.